The best covered litter box reviews on this page will give you the information you need to make the best choice for your cat and your home.

-There is additional information after the reviews, for example things to consider when buying a covered litter box, how to check for the right size and reasons a covered litter box is preferred by some cat households.
+There is more information after the reviews, for example things to consider when buying a covered litter box, how to check for the right size and reasons a covered litter box is preferred by some cat households.

 Pros